International Investigators Pte Ltd respects your privacy. Your details remain discreet and confidential at all times.

 Infidelity was never a criminal offence in independent Singapore.
-However, it held significant consequences in civil law, particularly concerning divorce proceedings.
-The Women’s Charter, enacted in 1961, allows a spouse to file for divorce based on the grounds of the other spouse’s adultery.
-This was a transformative move that recognised infidelity as a legitimate reason for the dissolution of a marriage.
+However, it had significant consequences in civil law, particularly in divorce proceedings.
+The Women’s Charter, enacted in 1961, allows a spouse to file for divorce on the grounds of irretrievably broken down marriage with adultery as one of the causes.

 This evolution underscores Singapore’s approach to keeping the state separate from the private affairs of individuals while also ensuring legal recourse for those wronged in their marital relationships.

-2. Infidelity And Divorce
+2. Proving Infidelity During Divorce Proceedings

-To establish adultery as a cause for divorce, the petitioner must provide strong evidence that their spouse has been unfaithful.
+The petitioner must provide strong evidence that their spouse has been unfaithful.
 The burden of proof needed to establish adultery is relatively high.
 The court requires clear and compelling evidence to support the claim.
-This could be direct evidence, such as photographs, text messages, or emails, that suggest a romantic or sexual relationship outside the marriage.
-Eyewitness accounts, although rare, could also be used.

-4. Adultery and Division Of Matrimonial Assets
+4. Adultery And Division Of Matrimonial Assets

 In Singapore, a court will determine the division of marital assets during a divorce, which considers various factors to ensure a just and equitable distribution.
 These factors include the financial contributions made by each party towards acquiring assets, contributions to the family’s well-being, such as homemaking and taking care of children, and any assistance from one party to the other for their education or career.